aIDserse/Zcs/README.md

 It uses child-classes and I tried to create it respecting formal correctness of things (like public-private ecc, things normal pepole care relatively about).<br>
 The design of this program is not how you would want to create an effectively drawing program, but more something you can take inspiration for the libs used.
 # Ztick - Z Tic Tac Toe Program
-A little tic tac toe program
+A little tic tac toe program that uses the minimax algorithm.<br>
+It uses a 3x3 int array as board and two classes for game and board.

 ## Next things
-* Little Tetris program with Minimax
 * A Little Benchmark program implementing various search methods for a wordlist
 * A Management program with SQL querys, that acts that handles reservations for a hotel